SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: SurgLaVi Dataset and Processing Pipeline

 \subsection{Stage 1: Speech-to-text conversion}

-We extracted audio from each video and transcribed it using WhisperX~\citep{bain2022whisperx}, denoted as $W(\cdot)$, a model that generates sentence-level timestamped transcriptions and then adds a forced phoneme alignment to generate millisecond-accurate word-level timestamps.
+To convert speech narrations from videos to text, we use WhisperX (v3) as it demonstrated superior performance within the surgical domain compared to other ASR models (Table \ref{tab:whisper_exps} in Appendix).
+This model, denoted as $W(\cdot)$, generates sentence-level timestamped transcriptions and then adds a forced phoneme alignment to generate millisecond-accurate word-level timestamps.
 This fine-grained alignment enables flexible and accurate video-text pairing in subsequent stages.
 Formally, given a video dataset $D = \{ (v_1, a_1), (v_2, a_2), \dots, (v_N, a_N) \} $, where $v_i$ is the $i$-th video and $a_i$ is its corresponding audio track, we apply WhisperX to each audio $S_i, \; T_i \leftarrow W(a_i)$ to obtain two terms.

 The first term is the \textit{sentence-level transcription}:

 where $s_{ij}$ is the $j$-th sentence in $v_i$ and $[t_{ij}^{\text{start}}, t_{ij}^{\text{end}}]$ are its start and end timestamps.
 The 2nd term is the \textit{word-level transcription}: